kewaltakhe/numericalmethods/README.md

 # numericalmethods
-This repository contains the automation of the calculation process of some numerical methods, which when done calculation with hands take too much time.
+This repository contains the automation of the calculation process of some numerical methods, which when done calculation with hands take too much time :p .

 The jupyter file is marked down with parts containing methods and the usage of these methods is also illustrated.